-Students are also to meet regularly with faculty and advisor and submit work for their senior art exhibition; this coincides with passing the course, ART 498 Senior Thesis Exhibition.
-Students must submit a portfolio that consists of 20 or more professional quality works to be proposed for ART 498 and their senior exhibition.
+As part of graduation requirements VCDMA students must submit a final portfolio that consists of 20 or more professional quality works to be proposed for ART 498 and their senior exhibition.
 All work for ART 498 and final senior exhibition must be submitted early, or no later than the midterm of the previous semester prior to taking ART 498.
-All artwork for senior show, and final portfolio must be approved by VCDMA advisor, and by all VCDMA and Art faculty.
+All artwork for senior show and final portfolio must be approved by Art/VCDMA advisor, and by all Art/VCDMA faculty.
+Students may be required to leave 1-2 finished works of art/images from VCDMA in the department for promotion and advertising of the program to future students and as samples.